-- (i) Assessment under Wealth tax act, Gift tax act. - (ii) Formulation of scheme for amalgamation. - (iii) Purchase and sale of shares of private companies. - (iv) Raising loan on the security of shares. - (v) For paying court fees. - (vi) Conversion of shares. - (vii) Purchase of block of shares for the purpose of acquiring interest or otherwise in another company. - (viii) Purchase of shares by the employees of the company where retention of such shares is limited to the period of their employment. - (ix) Compensation to the shareholders by the government under a scheme of nationalization. - Acquisition of shares of dissenting shareholders under a scheme of reconstruction.
+- (iii) Purchase and sale of shares of private companies. - (iv) Raising loan on the security of shares. - (v) For paying court fees. - (vi) Conversion of shares. - (vii) Purchase of block of shares for the purpose of acquiring interest or otherwise in another company. - (viii) Purchase of shares by the employees of the company where retention of such shares is limited to the period of their employment. - (ix) Compensation to the shareholders by the government under a scheme of nationalization. - (x) Acquisition of shares of dissenting shareholders under a scheme of reconstruction.